tokiedokie/vscode-reveal/README.md

 This extension let you display a reveal.js presentation directly from an opened markdown document.

-This is fork from [vscode-reveal](https://github.com/tokiedokie/reveal-markdown.git).
+This is fork of [vscode-reveal](https://github.com/tokiedokie/reveal-markdown.git).

 Original extension uses Reveal.js 3.8.0, but this extension uses Reveal.js 4